 Fleas have been the scourge of dogs for ages, but they’re not the only bugs that our pets contend with.
 Besides fleas, ticks, mosquitoes, dust mites, and spiders are common external parasites known to bite dogs.
 While many dog bug bites may appear similar, it’s important to be wary of symptoms.
 For example, paw licking or itching accompanied by lethargy or seizures may be the sign of a venomous spider bite.
 If you discover any insect bites on your dog and notice any of the symptoms above, be sure to consult a vet as soon as possible.

 Arthritis and other joint pain problems are a common issue, especially among older dogs.
 Like humans, dogs’ joints and bones weaken with age, and this may lead to pain and discomfort.
-With dogs, joint paw or arthritis in the area often occurs in the areas surrounding the paws.
+With dogs, joint and arthritis pain often occur in the areas surrounding the paws.
 In these cases, dogs may be compelled to lick their paws to attempt to alleviate the pain.
-Thankfully, there is an increasingly large and diverse market of dog joint supplements with ingredients like glucosamine and collagen, specifically targeted to treat such issues.
+Thankfully, there is an increasingly large and diverse market of dog joint supplements with ingredients specifically targeted to treat such issues, like glucosamine and collagen.

 Healthy dog paws 📷 by Glen Carrie